amaranth-lang/amaranth/docs/lang.rst

 ``Repl(a, n)``          replication
 ======================= ================================================ ======

-.. [#opS1] Words "length" and "width" have the same meaning when talking about nMigen values.
+.. [#opS1] Words "length" and "width" have the same meaning when talking about Amaranth values.
 Conventionally, "width" is used.
 .. [#opS2] All variations of the Python slice notation are supported, including "extended slicing".
 E.g. all of ``a[0]``, ``a[1:9]``, ``a[2:]``, ``a[:-2]``, ``a[::-1]``, ``a[0:8:2]`` select bits in the same way as other Python sequence types select their elements.
 .. [#opS3] In the concatenated value, ``a`` occupies the least significant bits, and ``b`` the most significant bits.

-For the operators introduced by nMigen, the following table explains them in terms of Python code operating on tuples of bits rather than nMigen values:
+For the operators introduced by Amaranth, the following table explains them in terms of Python code operating on tuples of bits rather than Amaranth values:

 ======================= ======================
-nMigen operation        Equivalent Python code
+Amaranth operation        Equivalent Python code
 ======================= ======================
 ``Cat(a, b)``           ``a + b``
 ``Repl(a, n)``          ``a * n``